 NOTE: Important!
 If you want to configure a Keenetic router as a VPN server, make sure that it has a public IP address, and when using the KeenDNS service, that it works in the 'Direct access' mode.
-If any of these conditions are not met, it will be impossible to connect to such a server from the Internet.
+If any of these conditions are not met, connecting to such a server from the Internet will be impossible.

 Below is an example of connecting to a server from a macOS operating system, using the version macOS Catalina as a reference.

 To connect to the Keenetic WireGuard server on a macOS-based computer, you need to download and install WireGuard.

 1. Launch the program and click on the down arrow in the lower-left corner.
 Select 'Add empty tunnel... [⌘+N]'.

 2. A connection setup window will open where you need to enter the Wireguard client settings for macOS [Interface] and the remote Wireguard server Keenetic [Peer].

 NOTE: Important!
 Leave this window open, do not close it.

 In the 'Name' field, enter the connection name 'wg-client' (you can specify another name).

 Opposite to 'On-Demand', select the network interface for the Wireguard client to work through.